 Holiday Letting Price Information in Scarborough

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Scarborough.
-Prices rise in July and reach an average of £110 a night (27/07 - 03/08), making it the most expensive time to book a rental in the next 12 months.
-Holiday letting prices go down to £59 per night in January (12/01 - 19/01).
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Scarborough.
+Prices rise in July and reach an average of £111 a night (27/07 - 03/08), making it the most expensive time to book a rental in the next 12 months.
+Holiday letting prices go down to £66 per night in January (11/01 - 18/01).

 Holiday Home Availability Information in Scarborough

 The graph shows the weekly availability rate in Scarborough for the next twelve months.
-The busiest time to book a holiday letting in Scarborough so far is in December (22/12 - 29/12), where only 35 rentals are available.
-On the contrary, you will find the highest number of available rentals in a week of September (14/09 - 21/09).
+The busiest time to book a holiday letting in Scarborough so far is in August (17/08 - 24/08), where only 46 rentals are available.
+Conversely, you will find the highest number of available rentals during one week in September (28/09 - 05/10).

 The Weather in Scarborough

 You can see our climate diagram above.
-July is the warmest month of the year in Scarborough with temperatures reaching a maximum average of 20°.
+July is the warmest month of the year in Scarborough, with temperatures reaching an average daily maximum of 20°.
 However, temperatures can go lower than 2° in Scarborough in January.
-The rainiest month is July while the driest month is September.
+The rainiest month is July, while the driest month is September.

-Enjoy a classic seaside holiday with your Scarborough accommodation
+Enjoy a classic seaside holiday with a Scarborough holiday flat

 The seaside town of Scarborough is the largest such town in North Yorkshire, and is home to a picturesque landscape filled with beautiful architecture, seaside charm, and - of course - excellent beaches.